 Stringent food packing process put in place to ensure no impurities make their way into the tea.

 Final product!
-2 gram individually packed Ceremonial Grade Uji Matcha for our Tea Cottage SG consumers.
+2 gram individually packed Ceremonial Grade Uji Matcha Powder for our Tea Cottage SG consumers.
 We had to hand carry it back to Singapore to ensure the tea doesn't lose its flavour as it has to be kept in the fridge as soon as possible.

 Stay tuned for other Matcha blog post coming up soon!